 Furthermore, we undertook a global pilot assessment of the impact of our Community Affairs activities.
 We measure impact of projects across all regions using the London Benchmarking Group model.
 Understanding where we make an impact provides vital data that helps us evaluate and focus our program.
 Therefore we plan to further expand measurements of our strategic programs across all regions in 2014.

 In Switzerland, our community investment efforts are also advanced by the UBS Culture Foundation, the UBS Foundation for Social Issues and Education, and the A Helping Hand from UBS Employees association.
-In 2012, these organizations made valuable contributions to important social causes, including fostering the humanities and the creative arts, supporting communities in need, and helping disabled and disadvantaged people.
+In 2013, these organizations made valuable contributions to important social causes, including fostering the humanities and the creative arts, supporting communities in need, and helping disabled and disadvantaged people.

-Established in 1999, the UBS Optimus Foundation works to break down the barriers that prevent children from reaching their potential.
-The Foundation works with carefully selected partners globally on projects which help children in the areas of health, education and protection against violence and sexual abuse.
-Since its establishment, the Foundation has received more than 18,000 donations totaling over CHF 175 million, enabling it to support 275 projects in 75 countries.
-Because UBS bears all administrative costs related to the UBS Optimus Foundation, 100% of every donation goes directly towards the projects funded.
+The UBS Optimus Foundation supports programs in places where children face adversity.
+Since its establishment, the Foundation has received more than 25,000 donations totaling over CHF 195 million.
+By the end of 2013 the Foundation supported 107 projects in 48 countries.
+As UBS bears all administrative costs related to the UBS Optimus Foundation, 100% of every donation goes directly towards the projects funded.